A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: Computing Model

-\paragraph{Message adversary.} Let \tm be an integer constant such that $0 \leq \tm < c$.
-The communication network is controlled by an MA (as defined in Section~\ref{sec-intro}), which eliminates \imps broadcast by the processes, so these \imps are lost.
-More precisely, when a correct process invokes $\urbroadcast(\msgm(v))$, the MA is allowed to arbitrarily suppress up to \tm copies of the \imp $\msgm(v)$ intended to correct processes\footnote{ This definition can be generalized for an operation $\mathsf{ur\_multicast}$ that sends an \imp to an arbitrary subset of processes if we suppose that the MA can still suppress up to \tm copies of this \imp.
-In this context, the best way for correct processes to disseminate an \imp is to communicate using the \urbroadcast operation.}.
-This means that, despite the sender being correct, up to \tm correct processes can miss the \imp $\msgm(v)$.
+\paragraph{Message adversary.} Let \tm be an integer constant such that $0 \leq \tm < n-t$.
+The communication network is controlled by an MA (as defined in Section~\ref{sec-intro}), which eliminates \imps ur-broadcast by correct processes, so these \imps are lost.
+More precisely, when a correct process invokes $\urbroadcast(\msgm(v))$, the MA is allowed to arbitrarily suppress up to \tm copies of the \imp $\msgm(v)$ intended to correct processes\footnote{ Note that this message adversary is not limited to algorithms that use the \urbroadcast macro-operation.
+The same adversary can be equivalently defined for an operation $\mathsf{ur\_multicast}$ that sends a \imp to a dynamically defined subset of processes (be it multiple recipients or only one in the case of unicast), by stipulating that the MA can still suppress up to \tm copies of this \imp.
+In this case, the most robust way for correct processes to disseminate a \imp is to send it to all processes, i.e. to fall back on a \urbroadcast operation.}.
+This means that, although the sender is correct, up to \tm correct processes may miss the \imp $\msgm(v)$.
 The extreme case $\tm=0$ corresponds to the case where no \imp is lost.

 As an example, let us consider a set $D$ of correct processes, where $1 \leq |D| \leq \tm$, such that during some period of time, the MA suppresses all the \imps sent to them.
 It follows that, during this period of time, this set of processes appears as being input-disconnected from the other correct processes.
 Note that the size and the content of $D$ can vary with time and are never known by the correct processes.